Generalised Information Systems Capture L-Domains: Introduction

 A Scott-style logic-oriented approach capturing general L-domains was introduced by the present author in \cite{sp12}.
 However, as in the other approaches, consistency witnesses were hidden.
 Each consistent set was required to contain its witness, which led to the unsatisfying situation that subsets of consistent sets needed not be consistent again.
 The problem is eliminated in the present approach.
 All requirements now have a clear logical meaning.

+The approach in \cite{sp12} is based on a general type of information systems capturing all continuous domains~\cite{sxm08}.
+Wu et al.~\cite{wgl16} presented another extension of the conditions in \cite{sxm08}, as well leading to a representation of all L-domains.

+As was shown in \cite{sxm08}, all important subclasses of these domains can be characterised by suitable additional axioms, only the case of L-domains was left open.
+So, in particular, bounded-complete continuous domains were captured.
+However, as was shown by Huang et al.~\cite{hzl15}, Hoofman's continuous information systems~\cite{ho93}, though doing the same job, could not be subsumed as special case.
+The authors managed to simplify the axiom system in \cite{sxm08} so that now all types of information studied in the literature before turn out to be special cases of the simplified kind of information systems.

 Scott's original motivation for the introduction of information systems was to provide a more concrete approach to (abstract) domain theory.
 Therefore, he presented information system analogues of the domain constructions usually needed in giving a denotational programming language semantics.
 Especially, the construction of exponents requires special attention in our case.
-It will be the topic of a following paper~\cite{sp?}.
+It is the topic of a separate paper~\cite{sp?}.

 The present paper is organized as follows: Section~\ref{sec-dom} contains basic definitions and results from domain theory.
 In Section~\ref{sec-infosys} generalised information systems are considered: the concepts of information frames and information systems with witnesses are introduced and their equivalence is derived.
 Moreover, it is shown that the states of an information system with witnesses form an L-domain with respect to set inclusion, and that---up to isomorphism---every L-domain can be generated that way.
 The special cases of algebraic L-domains and bounded-complete domains are considered as well.
 Approximable mappings between information systems with witnesses are defined in Section~\ref{sec-appmp} and the equivalence between the category of such information systems and mappings and the category of L-domains is shown.